jazzband/wagtailmenus/README.md

 NOTE: It is not necessary to extend `MenuPage` for all custom page types; Just ones you know will be used for pages that may have children, and will need the option to repeat themselves in sub-menus when listing those children.

-1. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `MenuPage` from `wagtailmenus.models`, and extend that instead of `wagtail.wagtailcore.models.Page`.
+1. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `wagtailmenus.models.MenuPage` and extend that instead of `wagtail.wagtailcore.models.Page`.
 2. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
 3. Run `python manage.py migrate` to add apply those migrations.